Central Luzon State University: Ranking

 The 2010 survey ranked the Central Luzon State University as sixth of the nine Top Universities for the following: Center of Excellence (COE) in Agriculture, Agricultural Engineering, Fisheries, Veterinary Medicine, Teacher Education; and as Centers of Development (COD) in Biology and Chemistry.

 In 2014 the university's ranked dropped to seventh for the following Center of Excellence (COE): agricultural engineering, agriculture, biology, fisheries, teacher education, veterinary medicine and in Centers of Development (COD): chemistry.

 In 2015, the World Ranking Web of Universities released the list of top 100 colleges and universities from which Central Luzon State University was ranked at 39th.

 In June 2015, Central Luzon State University ranked 21st in the Nationwide Ranking of Universities based on board passers.

 As of December 2020, CLSU is among the top 14 universities in the Philippines that is listed in Asia's Higher Education Institutions (HEIs) by Quacquarelli Symonds.

+In 2026, CLSU dominated in the Region III rankings, consistently being 1st place.
+The university was also listed at the Top 15 school in the entire country in the EduRank 2026 rankings, overpowering most schools in Metro Manila and Greater Manila area.
+It was noted for publishing 1,434 scientific papers that have garnered 14,178 citations.
+It also secured top-tier national rankings in the following disciplines on a national-level: 2nd in Animal Science, 3rd in Veterinary Science, 5th in Agricultural Science, and 4th in Wildlife and Fisheries Management & Conservation.